 “I am Joseph!
 Is my father still alive?”

-- 45:13 Go and tell my father everything you have seen here in Egypt.
+- 13 Go tell my father about my honored position here, and about everything else you’ve seen here in Egypt.
 Give him the wonderful news.
 Hurry and bring my father down here.”

 Pharaoh invites Joseph's family to Egypt

-- 45:24 So Joseph sent his brothers off.
-As they headed out, he yelled over to them, “Hey, be good!
-I know this is a lot to take in.
-But don’t be arguing with each other along the way!”
+- 24 So Joseph sent his brothers off.
+As they headed out, he yelled over to them, “Hey, don’t be arguing with each other on your way home!”

 Israel and Palestinian territories.